XHTML Article Index

-I have used colour in the example XHTML throughout this article to make it easier for you to understand the code.
-The colour is purely there for this reason and serves no other purpose.
+I have used color in the example XHTML throughout this article to make it easier for you to understand the code.
+The color is purely there for this reason and serves no other purpose.

 I will not be showing you how to use any programs to write XHTML for you.
 I have a firm belief that the best way to write Web pages is to get your hands dirty and write the code yourself.
-I've been doing it for seven years so far and it hasn't let me down yet.
+Not only that, but I've been doing it for seven years so far, and it hasn't let me down yet.
 Here are the main reasons I believe this.

 I hope that has persuaded you that the learning curve for XHTML is worth it.
 If you decide to use a program to do it then that will have a learning curve too, so you might as well take the code option and save yourself hassle in the future.

-Hopefully you now see why XHTML is important.
+Hopefully, you now see why XHTML is important.
 I decided to write this tutorial to teach you XHTML from scratch.
-The main reason for this is that I couldn't find a beginners XHTML tutorial anywhere, there are plenty of HTML beginner's articles, and plenty of XHTML introductions for those who can already do HTML, but it seems logical to me that if you are starting learning Web Design now then you might as well use XHTML from the word go.
-So if you're still with me, go.
+The main reason for this is that I couldn't find a beginner XHTML tutorial anywhere, there are plenty of HTML beginner's articles, and plenty of XHTML introductions for those who can already do HTML, but it seems logical to me that if you are starting learning Web Design now then you might as well use XHTML from the word go.
+So if you're still with me, go to next part.